Become the ideal job candidate

 We're always looking to welcome master's and doctoral students with a passion for improving the world's health and wellbeing.

-We currently have two touring workshops available for booking by schools, community groups and workplaces: You the Man and The Thin Line.
+We currently have two Theatre-based Education Programs available for booking by schools, community groups and workplaces: You the Man and The Thin Line.

-The workshops begin with a 30-minute performance, followed by a moderated discussion about the issues presented in the play.
+The programs begin with a 30-minute performance, followed by a moderated discussion about the issues presented in the play.

 Examining the topics of violence against women and anorexia nervosa, the performances are recognised as an innovative and unique approach to starting a discussion about these highly topical issues.